ferrellsl/Graphapp/README.md

 Custom Soft Fonts and UTF8 Fonts

-GraphApp will use your system fonts by default but if you want UTF8 and custom soft fonts you'll want to copy the fonts folders found in the GraphApp fonts folder to a folder called "graphappfonts" in the root of the drive where you expect run your binaries.
+GraphApp will use your system fonts by default but if you want UTF8 and custom soft fonts you'll want to copy the fonts folders found in the GraphApp fonts folder to a folder called "graphappfonts" in the root of the drive where you expect to run your binaries.
 This location can be changed/customized by editing line number 39 of fontutil.c found in the src/utility folder and rebuilding the library.